simoc/csvjdbc-website/www/doc.md

 CsvJdbc accepts only SQL SELECT queries from a single table and does not support INSERT, UPDATE, DELETE or CREATE statements.

-Joins between tables in SQL SELECT queries are not supported.
+SQL sub-queries are permitted but joins between tables in SQL SELECT queries are not yet supported.

 SQL SELECT queries must be of the following format.